 The last housing boom in the United States saw a flood of speculative (“spec”) homes in the market.
 These are houses that commence construction before they have a buyer.
 Now, with the low inventory and uptick in the economy, spec homes are back.
 Find out who these builders are now, so when your buyers come to you in the spring. you’ll have a leg up on showing these homes.
 Because of the harsh winter, some areas of the country might not see new construction until the spring — prepare anyway.
 Talk to the builders now to know where and what they plan to build.
 (It’s never too early to start talking about how you can help them market their properties with your great marketing plans.)

 If you’re considering increasing your product offerings or furthering your education (or have necessary CE courses to complete this year), now is the time to take the classes.
-The National Association of Realtors® (NAR) is a reliable first stop when beginning a course offerings search.
-You can also check with your local Realtors® association for the courses, certifications, and designations they offer.
+The NAR (NAR) is a reliable first stop when beginning a course offerings search.
+You can also check with your local real estate licensees association for the courses, certifications, and designations they offer.